scottwestover/scottwestover.dev/hugo-site/content/post/2022/08/html5-game-development-project-setup/index.md

 ## Create index.html

 For our web application, we will need to create an `index.html` file.
 This file will be the root of our application and is what will be served to the end user when they go to view our game.

-In the `index.html` file, add the following code:
+In the `src` folder, create a new file called `index.html` and add the following code to the file:

 ```html
 <!DOCTYPE html>